-- a-d.
-Provide your organization's legal name, address, and web address.
-Select the applicant type that best describes your organization from the drop-down menu. - e-f.
+- e-f.
 Provide your organization's employer/taxpayer identification number (EIN/TIN), and Unique Entity Identifier assigned by the System for Award Management.
 If you do not know your identifier, contact your grants administrator or chief financial officer. - g.
 Provide your congressional district.
-For example, if your institution is located in the 5th congressional district of Alabama, enter "AL-005."
-If your institution does not have a congressional district (for example, it is in a state or U.S. jurisdiction that does not have districts, or is in a foreign country), enter "00-000".
+For example, if your institution is located in the 5th congressional district of your state, put a "5."
+If your institution does not have a congressional district (for example, it is in a state or U.S. jurisdiction that does not have districts, or is in a foreign country), put a "o" (zero).